antarctica/bas-style-kit-docs/site/_start/distribution.md

 * compiled CSS
 * minified CSS

-In future, CSS source maps and web fonts will also be included, before the next general release.
-{: .alert .alert-info }

 SRI values are currently hosted on the same origin they are intending to protect.
 This is recognised as a critical issue and will be resolved before the next general release.
 {: .alert .alert-danger }